 This also will entail creating a Digital Inclusion Innovation Lab to maintain the Digital Navigator Community of Practice and a similar community for digital inclusion practitioners.
 A process will be established to oversee the testing of new and redesigned technology tools and digital inclusion interventions.
 This will include user testing of tools and interventions.
-The creation of a digital navigator apprenticeship program also will be explored.
+The creation of a digital navigator apprenticeship program also will be explored, as well as best practices and training for training Coloradans on the safe use of artificial intelligence (AI).